menduz/mzcore/README.md

 # Getting started

-You have to know few things to get started
+You have to know few things to get started:
 * **There is Views and Widgets** Widgets use Views to draw themselves
 * **Views** are XML or HTML
 * **Widgets** are Typescripts classes (controllers on MVC pattern)